Boronide/Moderationide/README.md

 # Moderationide
-Open-Source Projekt by Contruq.
+Open-Source Project by Contruq.
 Bot was made for discord.gg/boronide

+# Information
+This bot is Open-Source and can be used for own purposes!
+I am not giving any Support with this Bot.